 On August 25, 2017, the Company entered into an asset purchase agreement to acquire substantially all of the assets of Fells Point Wholesale Meats, Inc. ("Fells Point"), a specialty protein manufacturer and distributor based in the metro Baltimore and Washington DC area.
-The final purchase price for the transaction was approximately \$34,124, including \$29,722 paid in cash at closing, \$3,300 consisting of 185,442 shares of the Company's common stock and \$1,102 payable upon settlement of a net working capital true-up.
+The final purchase price for the transaction was approximately \$34,124, including \$29,722 paid in cash at closing, \$3,300 consisting of 185,442 shares of the Company's common stock and \$1,102 paid upon settlement of a net working capital true-up.

 During the first quarter of 2018, the Company finalized a valuation of the tangible and intangible assets of Fells Point as of the acquisition date.
 As a result, the Company recorded a measurement period adjustment that increased goodwill by \$2,300 and decreased customer relationships and trademarks by \$1,500 and \$800, respectively.
 These assets are valued at fair value using Level 3 inputs.
 Customer relationships and trademarks are being amortized over 15 and 20 years, respectively.
 Goodwill is being amortized over 15 years for tax purposes.
-The goodwill recorded primarily reflects the value of acquiring an established meat processor to grow the Company's protein business in the Northeast and Mid Atlantic regions, as well as any intangible assets that do not qualify for separate recognition.
-For the thirteen weeks ended March 30, 2018, the Company reflected net sales and income before taxes of \$15,042 and \$924, respectively, for Fells Point in its consolidated statement of operations.
+The goodwill recorded primarily reflects the value of acquiring an established meat processor to grow the Company's center-of-the-plate business in the Northeast and Mid-Atlantic regions, as well as any intangible assets that do not qualify for separate recognition.